mjemons/IDD_TB/README.md

 This hypothesis will be simulated using an epidemiological model.

-The requirements for this project can be found in the subfolder scripts.
+The requirements for this project can be found in the subfolder [scripts](https://github.com/mjemons/IDD_TB/scripts) with the name `requirements.txt`.